HOW WE WORK

-Whether a student is in 1-to-1 tutoring or academic coaching, homework club, or an enrichment class, our tutors look for existing strengths and positive behaviours, and support students in building those competencies to become independent learners by:
+Whether a student works with our expert educators 1-to-1 or in a small group, our tutors look for each student’s existing strengths and positive behaviours, and support students in building those competencies to become independent learners by:

 - working with each student’s individual attention span, learning style and personality to explain unfamiliar concepts in a gradual but compelling way;